By Dr Benjamin Major and Joanna Bertzeletos

 7. Dhyana (meditation)

 Dhyana is the practice by which there is constant observation of the mind.
 Observing whether the mind is processing the past, thinking about the future or, ideally, experiencing the present moment.
 Through the constant observation of the mind a practitioner begins to sharpen the mind and concentration leading to a greater understanding of the self and also experiencing the unity of the universe.

 8. Samadhi (enlightenment)

 Finally, we have Samadhi.
-Samadhi means to bring together or to merge, which happens to be the ultimate aim of yoga.
+This is the ultimate aim of Patanjali's yoga.
 It is where a person is in complete harmony, where there is no more jumping from one thing to the next and the person is not attached to emotions or external objects.
 An individual flows with life and what it brings knowing that even the most challenging situation contains some sort of opportunity for development.
-The individual at this point resides in Ananda, a state of pure bliss.
+The individual at this point resides in ananda, that state of pure bliss.

 Finding Out More

 If you want to find out more why not come along to one of our Satsangs where we discuss various aspects of the history and philosophy of yoga, whilst sharing good food, cakes and company?
 Below is a list of further resources for finding out more about the history and philosophy of yoga: